Lamiaceae: Mint Family — Salvia and other sages

 Notes:

-Chia produces vivid blue flowers in whorls on reddish-brown heads.
+Chia produces vivid blue flowers, in whorls on reddish-brown heads.
 It is often found in profusion.
-The leaves are coarse and pinnately lobed but not woolly or spiny.
-The seeds are highly prized for their nutritional qualities.
+The coarse leaves are pinnately lobed, but not woolly or spiny.
+The seeds are prized for their nutritional qualities.

 Black Sage – Salvia mellifera